edlee123/agentmcp_examples/README.md

 # AgentMCP Examples

-A template for Agentic AI apps using LangChain (orchestration) + OpenRouter (LLMs) + FastMCP (MCP tools) + OpenWebUI (front end).
-The agent in this example is a LangChain ReAct agent.
+Deployable Agentic AI examples using LangChain (orchestration) + OpenRouter (LLMs) + FastMCP (MCP tools) + OpenWebUI (front end) stack.

 ## Pre-requisites

 - Git
 - [Docker](https://docs.docker.com/engine/install/) and [Docker Compose](https://docs.docker.com/compose/install/)
-- API keys for your chosen OpenAI compatible endpoint provider e.g., OpenRouter, NVIDIA, Cerebras, Hugging Face etc.
+- API keys for your chosen OpenAI compatible endpoint provider e.g., OpenRouter, Cerebras, NVIDIA, Hugging Face etc.

-By default the project uses [OpenRouter](https://openrouter.ai) for LLM endpoints.
+By default the project uses [OpenRouter](https://openrouter.ai) for LLM endpoints so you will need to sign up for an account.
 The API key is accessible under your profile "Keys".

-Other OpenAI-compatible endpoints can also be used e.g., OpenAI, NVIDIA NIM, Cerebras, Hugging Face, so long as the model supports tool calling.
+Other OpenAI-compatible endpoints can also be used e.g., Cerebras, Hugging Face, OpenAI, NVIDIA NIM, so long as the model supports tool calling.

 ## Project Structure